abouchard-ds/QA.d/README.md

 ## Installation

-The program has been coded and tested on [Ubuntu 17.10 Desktop](https://www.ubuntu.com/download/desktop) and Ubuntu 18.04 desktop and Linux on Windows 10 pro.
-The following packages are used by the script.
-Usually default install on Ubuntu.
+The program has been coded and tested on [Ubuntu 17.10 Desktop](https://www.ubuntu.com/download/desktop), Ubuntu 18.04 desktop and Linux on Windows 10 pro (WSL).
+The following packages are used by the script they should be default install on Ubuntu.

 You'll need to have an account on Y!
-Finance to be able to download the data
+Finance (API Key) to be able to download the data

 * [Yahoo!
 Finance Account](https://login.yahoo.com/config/login?.intl=ca&.lang=en-CA&.src=finance&.done=https%3A%2F%2Fca.finance.yahoo.com%2F)